teranum/python-packages/dbopenapi/README.md

-﻿# ebest Package
+﻿# DB증권 OpenApi Package

-This is a simple package for eBEST OpenApi.
+This is a simple package for DB RestAPI version.

 ## Installation